Grounding techniques

 Feet on the Ground

 Sit or stand and press your feet firmly into the floor.
 Notice the support beneath you.
 Feel the connection.
-It can be a quiet but powerful reminder that you’re here, and you’re okay.
+It can be a quiet but powerful reminder that you’re here and you’re OK.
 This is really easy and discrete to do, so great if you are in the middle of a meeting or first date.

 Tense and Release